gmc-code/PC-Python/docs/python_advanced/list_comprehensions.rst

 See ref video at: https://www.youtube.com/watch?v=3dt4OGnU5sM

-| Anything that can be done with a for loop can be done as a comprehension.
+| Anything that can be done with a for-loop can be done as a comprehension.

 ----